EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 As the EDHOC message 3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.

-The payload of the request is formatted as a CBOR sequence {{I-D.ietf-lake-reqs}} of two CBOR wrapped items: the EDHOC message 3 and the OSCORE ciphertext, in this order.
+The payload of the request is formatted as a CBOR sequence {{I-D.ietf-lake-reqs}} of two CBOR-wrapped byte string: the EDHOC message 3 and the OSCORE ciphertext, in this order.

 Note that the OSCORE ciphertext is not computed over the EDHOC message 3, which is not protected by OSCORE.
 That is, the client first prepares the OSCORE Request as in {{fig-non-combined}}.
 Then, it reformats the payload to include also the EDHOC message 3, as defined above.